Completed in 1836, this church is a handsome building with walls of lava rock held together by sand and coral-lime mortar. The posts and...

 Kailua Bay was once a major cattle-shipping area, where animals were stampeded into the water and forced to swim to steamers waiting to...

 Gain a new perspective on Kailua-Kona's coastline, its underwater reef and sea life from a 36ft glass-bottomed boat with a cheery crew...

 Aliʻi Dr is chock-a-block with coffee shops vending 100% Kona brews from upcountry coffee plantations.
 This sweet spot stands out, not...

 Shave ice is piled up here in huge, psychedelic-colored mounds that are as big as your head.
 Dither over a rainbow variety of flavored...

 Huliheʻe Palace information

-The concert series held here is a treat, with Hawaiian music and hula performed on the grass facing sparkling Kailua Bay.
+You’ll learn these and other stories on 40-minute guided tours ($2 extra charged on adult tickets only) given by Daughters of Hawaiʻi docents.
+The free concert series, held at 4pm on the third Sunday of each month, is a treat, with Hawaiian music and hula performed on the grass facing sparkling Kailua Bay.